+TECHNOLOGY FOR ASPIRING

+TEACHERS

-TECHNOLOGY FOR ASPIRING TEACHERS 0736 1 CREDIT 5.0 GPA SCALE
+0736 1 CREDIT

+5.0 GPA SCALE

-3 RMU CREDITS POSSIBLE THROUGH ECHSA EDUC 2200: TECH FOR TEACHERS (3 CR) Technology for Aspiring Teachers has been developed for high school students interested in career opportunities available in the field of education.
+3 RMU CREDITS POSSIBLE THROUGH ECIHSA EDUC 2200: TECH FOR TEACHERS (3 CR)

+Technology for Aspiring Teachers has been developed for high school students interested in career opportunities available in the field of education.
 This course will provide students with conceptual understanding and application of technology when planning and delivering instruction to enhance their future students' learning.
 Course topics include applying ISTE standards, selecting and using appropriate hardware and software resources to meet the diverse needs of all students, and using the internet as an instructional resource.
 Course discussions will include societal, ethical, legal, and equity issues related to technology, online learning as an instructional delivery option, and emerging practices such as the use of Makerspace.
 The students will select and use various forms of technology to meet the needs of all learners by developing a technologically integrated lesson and related lesson components.
-This course will create partnerships between students in regular education and the Life Skills Program.